bashputi/parcel_client/README.md

 - Specific user can get there booked parcel.
 User can upload their profile picture and update it as much as they wish.

 - After successfull payment user can exprience confetti explotion.
-User can delete or update single parcel ony when the status is pending .
+User can delete or update single parcel only when the status is pending .